xtuml/mc/doc/notes/7562_mcmc_int.md

     string parameter.
 This is used to identify places in the geneated code that need to be modified.
 These places are being reduced or eliminated gradually.
-7.3 Added a function `oal( string )` that generates code containing the 7.4 Fixed a hole in the by-ref string returning to support messaging.
+7.3 Fixed a hole in the by-ref string return change.
+This enables
+    the returning of strings through inter-component messages (operation).

 8. Unit Test
 ------------